Introduction

 How data is handled during the merge

-- Fills in empty fields in the contact card with the values from the Excel file;
+- Empty fields: are filled with the values from the Excel file;